 The Kyoto City Bus Circuit

 Organized bus tours can take the stress out of planning your tour of the city as everything is done for you.
-The Keihan Bus company operate a variety of daily bus tours that depart from the Kyoto Station bus terminal.
-These come with on board guidance given in English, Chinese and Korean.
-Two of these tours include a visit to Kinkakuji Temple.
+Keihan Bus operates Kyoto Sightseeing “OKOSHI” Bus tours from the JR Kyoto Station Karasuma Exit OKOSHI Bus Terminal, close to Isetan department store and the Kyoto Central Post Office.
+Some tours include a Japanese-speaking guide and GPS audio guidance in English, Chinese and Korean.

-To find out more details of these tours or to reserve a tour, visit the tour bus website.
-You can also make enquiries and bookings directly at the Kyoto Sightseeing Bus Center which is directly outside Isetan department store.
+To find out more details of these tours or to reserve a tour, visit the Kyoto Sightseeing “OKOSHI” Bus website.
+You can also make enquiries and bookings directly at the Kyoto Sightseeing “OKOSHI” Bus Terminal outside Isetan department store.

 The Sky Bus Tour